writer

 A Memoir of Surviving a Narcissist Mother

-I was twenty-three when I finally got married.
-It wasn’t cold feet that’d postponed the wedding by a year.
-It was because my mother couldn’t cope with me leaving home.
-At the wedding she was on tranquilizers and had a friend staying with her for two weeks to survive the ordeal.
+I finally got married after having been engaged for four years and postponing the wedding twice because my mother couldn’t cope with me leaving home.
+But she floated through that day on Valium and had a friend staying with her for two weeks to survive the ordeal.
 Then I was replaced by a Pekingese puppy that my mother fed to death.
 Out of love.
+For years, my mother often called the dog by my name.
+She was a covert narcissist and I was her golden child, co-dependent, and unwilling enabler.

 The book will appeal to readers who benefited from Molly Jong-Fast’s How to Lose Your Mother: a Daughter’s Memoir, and Jenette McCurdy’s I’m Glad My Mom Died.